Collection Policy -- Music

 - Locally produced sound recordings of music, theatre, and dance, featuring Middlebury College students, staff, and faculty.

-- Materials on dance as selected by the LIS Liaison to the Dance Department.
+- Materials on dance as selected by the Library Liaison to the Dance Department.

 Types of materials collected selectively